-The ExCo and Boards are involved in the strategic planning process of UPE, starting from the target setting phase through to the monitoring of processes.
+ExCo and the Boards are involved in the strategic planning process of UPE, starting with the target setting phase through to the monitoring of processes.
 UPE has a number of specific strategic risk preferences and these are actively monitored through the RAS.